 Mary Telfair Women's Hospital, located at Candler Hospital, is the region's undisputed leader in advanced obstetrical, gynecological, education and outpatient services for women.
-The Nancy N. and J.C Lewis Cancer & Research Pavilion is also located on the Candler campus and is affiliated with the NCI-designated H. Lee Moffitt Cancer Center and Research Institute.
-It provides patients with access to some of the most advanced oncology services in the country.
+The Nancy N. and J.C Lewis Cancer & Research Pavilion is also located on the Candler campus and provides patients with access to some of the most advanced oncology services in the country.

 5353 Reynolds Street